-The Insurance Charities has helped individuals and families who have had to flee from a violent partner and start again with nothing often losing touch with their extended family for fear of being tracked down by their ex-partner.
-Seeing those who try and start their lives again with little more than a suitcase and helping them through re-establishing their life from scratch has brought home how destructive domestic abuse is for the victims and their dependants.
+The Insurance Charities has helped many who have fled a violent relationship.
+Seeing those who need to start their lives again with little more than the contents of a suitcase and helping them as they rebuild from scratch has brought home how destructive domestic abuse is for victims and their dependants.

-Companies are also encouraged to join The Employers’ Initiative on Domestic Abuse, a network of over 300 companies and public sector organisations who are working to encourage, promote and develop action to help staff enduring domestic abuse, or who are perpetrators.
+Companies are also encouraged to join The Employers’ Initiative on Domestic Abuse, a network of over 450 companies and public sector organisations working to encourage, promote, and develop action to help staff enduring domestic abuse or perpetrators.